STAT545-UBC/STAT545-UBC-original-website/syllabus.md

 sep-10 thurs   <a href="cm002_r-rstudio-intro.html">cm002</a>: Deep Thoughts about data analytic work; intro to R and RStudio
 sep-15 tues    <a href="cm003_r-objects-git-toe-dip.html">cm003</a>: Git(Hub) and (R) Markdown crash course
 sep-17 thurs   <a href="cm004_care-feeding-data.html">cm004</a>: Care and feeding of data (data.frames, actually)
-sep-22 tues    cm005: Basic flavors of R objects; Post mortem re: HW and workflow issues
+sep-22 tues    <a href="cm005_still-data-ggplot2-rmarkdown.html">cm005</a>: Intro to ggplot2
-sep-24 thurs   cm006: Intro to ggplot2
+sep-24 thurs   cm006: Basic flavors of R objects and R Markdown
 sep-29 tues    cm007: Intro to dplyr
 oct-01 thurs   cm008: Writing your own R functions, beginning
-oct-06 tues    cm009: Writing your own R functions, conclusion; data aggregation with plyr
+oct-06 tues    cm009: Writing your own R functions, conclusion; data aggregation
 oct-08 thurs   cm010: Be the boss of your factors
 oct-13 tues    cm011: Getting data out of R (and back in)
 oct-15 thurs   cm012: Effective graphs